CorentinWicht/GFPPeaks/README.md

 The window displays *from left to right, top to bottom*:
 ```
 1) The ERP including all channels (each channel is represented as one line) [top left].
-2-3) The ERP data for the most representative electrode(s) input in the table, Chapter 7 [top right and bottom left].
+2-3) The ERP activity for the most representative electrode(s) input in the table, Chapter 7 [top right and bottom left].
-4) The GFP data for epoch of interest [bottom right].
+4) The GFP activity for epoch of interest [bottom right].
 ```
 The vertical bar represent, for all graphs, the position of the maximum GFP identified by the script (the maximum is really visible in the bottom right graph). \
 Next to the vertical bar, you have the exact peak position in ms and in time-frames (TF; i.e. dependent of your sampling rate).